mudasobwa/mudasobwa.github.io/_posts/2024-03-03-finitomata-for-the-win.md

   - elixir
 ---

 It’s been a year since I started to implement my own _FSM_ library in _Elixir_.
-Now it’s funny to read my writings from the time when I had only a gut feeling I’m doing it write.
+Now it’s funny to read my writings from the time when I had only a gut feeling I’m doing it right.

 - [The Proper FSM for Elixir](/hacking/2022/04/02/finitomata)
 - [First Class Documentation](/hacking/2022/04/30/finitomata-ex-docs)